teracyhq/blog/source/_posts/2017-08-26-kubernetes-stack-v0-1-0-release.markdown

 ## What's new?

-This milestone release helps us to manage the installation of these packages: `kubectl`, `heml`, and `gcloud` automatically.
+This milestone release helps us to manage the installation of these packages: `kubectl`, `helm`, and `gcloud` automatically.

 These are the client packages which are used to communicate and to work with the Google Cloud Platform,